Tristan: Le Morte d'Arthur

-N. C. Wyeth' illustration from The Boy's King Arthur (1922), adapted from Le Morte d'Arthur by Sidney Lanier: "'Oh, gentle knight,' said la Belle Isolde, 'full woe am I of thy departing'."
+N. C. Wyeth' illustration for The Boy's King Arthur (1922), adapted from Le Morte d'Arthur by Sidney Lanier: "'Oh, gentle knight,' said la Belle Isolde, 'full woe am I of thy departing'."

 Thomas Malory incorporated two different versions of the Prose Tristan (in a highly shortened form, cutting great most of the material) into his own English-language compilation Le Morte d'Arthur in the section The Book of Sir Tristram de Lyones (The Fyrste and the Secunde Boke of Syr Trystrams de Lyones) where Tristan (whom Malory calls Tristram, originally written as Trystram) plays the role of a counter-hero to Lancelot.
 Of all the knights, Tristan most resembles Lancelot as he too loves a queen, the wife of another.
 Tristan is even considered to be as strong and able a knight as Lancelot, including the fulfillment of Merlin's prophecy for the two of them to engage in the greatest duel between any knights before or after, although neither kills the other and they become beloved friends.
 According to Sidney M. Johnson, "the depiction of their chivalric prowess eclipses, for large sections of the narratives, their love for their respective queens."
 His other friends and companions include Dinadan and Lamorak.

 In Malory's telling, following the Prose Tristan, the mother of Tristan, Cornish queen Elizabeth, dies during childbirth while desperately searching for his father King Meliodas after he was kidnapped by an enchantress (of a fairy kind in the original, unspecified by Malory) to be her lover.
 The young Tristan meets and falls in love with the Irish princess la Belle Isolde ("the Beautiful Iseult") after killing her brother, Morholt.
 His uncle, King Mark, jealous of Tristan and seeking to undermine him, seeks marriage to Isolde for just such a hateful purpose, going so far as to ask Tristan to go and seek her hand on his behalf (which Tristan, understanding that to be his knightly duty, does).
 Because of Mark's treacherous behaviour, Tristan takes Isolde from him and lives with her for some time in Lancelot's castle Joyous Gard, but he then returns Isolde to Mark.
 Nonetheless, Mark ends up ambushing and mortally injuring Tristan while he is harping (Tristan is noted in the book as one of the greatest of musicians and falconers), using a lance that had been given to him by the vengeful enchantress Morgan, whose lover had been slain by Tristan.